jtntjtra04/jtntjtra04/README.md

 # Hii, my name is Justin Tjitra (翁榮健)!
 ---
-I’m a game developer specializing in developing games using Unity and C#.
+I’m a software developer specializing in game development using Unity and C#.
 I'm an undergraduate student at Binus University and currently studying at National Taipei University of Technology to discover more knowledges.
-I have a strong foundation in basic game mechanics, scripting, and design.
+I have a strong foundation in basic game mechanics, scripting, debugging, and design.
+I also have experience about machine learning or deep learning, cloud, Python, and AI implementation.
 Right now, I'm also working on VR games for my final project of VR Application Design courses in NTUT.
 I enjoy working with others in terms of collaborative and teamwork to contribute in any projects. </br>

 I've actively participated in multiple game development competitions.
 From there I gained valuable experiences, making an engaging gameplay either for entertainment purpose or public benefit purpose.

 You can check and download my games that I've developed in my [itch page](https://justintjitra.itch.io) here

-# Down below are some of the games I have made so far, feel free to try :D
+# Here are game projects that I worked on so far, feel free to try :D
 <table width="100%">
   <thead>
     <tr>